josh-perry/love-cookbook/content/guides/fundamentals/tables.md

 end
 ```

-This is also yet another way to add a value to your table.
+This is also yet another way to add a value to our table.

 ```lua
 local fruits = { "apple", "pear", "tomato" }